Janusz Korczak: The Holocaust and death

 Sometime after, there were rumours that the trains had been diverted and that Korczak and the children had survived.
 There was, however, no basis to these stories.
-Most likely, Korczak, along with Wilczyńska and most of the children, was murdered in a gas chamber after arriving at Treblinka.
-A separate account of Korczak's departure is given in Mary Berg's Warsaw Ghetto diary:
+Most likely, Korczak, along with Wilczyńska and most of the staff and the children, was murdered in a gas chamber after arriving at Treblinka.
+Only one staff member (Misza Wróblewski) and three older boys, working at the time of the deportation in a site outside the ghetto, survived.